Amphetamine vs Methamphetamine: What’s the Difference?

 Users may feel anxious and confused, be unable to sleep, have mood swings, and become violent.

 A meth user is at higher risk for HIV/AIDS.
 The drug can affect judgment and lessen inhibitions.
-Someone under the influence of the drug may be more likely to engage in risky behaviors, such as unsafe sex.
+Someone under the drug’s influence may be more likely to engage in risky behaviors, such as unsafe sex.

 Obsessively picking at hair or skin.